 Choosing a boat

 To get you started, click here for one Web site that covers a number of different cruise options and provides each boat’s itinerary.
 Dates at the top of a description of any specific boat show when the itinerary information was updated, which is important as boats switch over to the new mandated 14-night itineraries.
 Here is another site that has a slightly different presentation, but similar information.
-And this Web site allows you to compare 3 different boats at a time—click on the “comparing this” button as you browse, then click on the “compare cruises” window on the left side of the screen to display the side-by-side comparisons of the 3 boats.
+And this Web site allows you to choose filters to help you narrow down the boats to consider.
+You can also use a different tab to filter visitor sites by different topics that might be important to you.
 (I’m not endorsing any of these organizations; they are just two of many that present information about the boats and their itineraries.
 Also note that, with almost 80 boats plying the waters, any one Web site will probably not list them all.)

 When I was trying to figure out our return trip for 2013, I used all of the above Web sites for making our decisions about which cruise to take.
 For us, the itinerary was the most important consideration—we were heading back to do the western islands of Isabela and Fernandina.
 I also hoped that we might be able to repeat Genovesa, but that wasn’t a deal-breaker.
 After that, we wanted only a top tourist-superior or first-class category boat, and nothing bigger than 20 passengers.
 We also didn’t want too many repeated landings from our first trip.
 Finally, we were traveling with a single friend, so a small-to-non-existent single supplement was important.
 I made up an Excel spreadsheet, which you can download here.
 Keep in mind it has a lot of shorthand “notes to self,” so it may not be completely intelligible.
 But you can see how I set about this overwhelming task.
 Perhaps it will give you some ideas of how to get started on your own obsession.
 (You’ll find a likely even more helpful Excel spreadsheet that I made on the previous page that you can download and sort by more islands than just the ones we were interested in.
 Use the page numbers at the bottom of this page to click back to p.
 6.)